 By merging Activision, Inc.'s top selling portfolio of console and handheld games with Blizzard Entertainment's leading PC and online subscription franchises, Activision Blizzard is the largest, most profitable pure-play interactive entertainment software publisher in the world with leading market positions across every major category of the rapidly growing interactive entertainment software industry.

-Mr. Meyer became a director of Activision Blizzard in January 2014.
+Mr. Meyer has been a director of Activision Blizzard since January 2014.
 At the end of 2013, Mr. Meyer retired as the chairman of Warner Brothers Entertainment Inc. He joined Warner Brothers as a director of business affairs in 1971 and held positions of increasing responsibility throughout his tenure there, eventually serving as Warner Brothers’ chief executive officer and chairman from October 1999 until March 2013 and as chairman through December 2013.
-Mr. Meyer co-founded the consulting firm North Ten Mile Associates, LLC following his retirement from Warner Brothers, and currently serves as the manager and co-chief executive officer of that firm.
-Mr. Meyer is a member of the board of councilors of the USC School of Cinematic Arts, a member of the board of directors of the Paley Center, a member of the Academy of Motion Picture Arts & Sciences, a member and former governor of the Academy of Television Arts & Sciences, and a member and former director of the Hollywood Radio and Television Society.
-He also serves on the board of directors of Human Rights Watch and on the advisory board of the Smithsonian National Museum of American History.
+Mr. Meyer founded the consulting firm North Ten Mile Associates, LLC following his retirement from Warner Brothers, and currently serves as the manager and co-chief executive officer of that firm.
+Mr. Meyer is a member of the Academy of Motion Picture Arts & Sciences, a member and former governor of the Academy of Television Arts & Sciences, a member and former director of the Hollywood Radio and Television Society, and a former member of the board of councilors of the USC School of Cinematic Arts.
+He is also director emeritus on the board of directors of Human Rights Watch, and formerly served as the chairman of the Federal Reserve Bank of San Francisco and as vice chair of the advisory board of the Smithsonian National Museum of American History.
 Mr. Meyer holds a B.A. degree in English from the University of Rochester and a J.D. degree from Case Western Reserve University School of Law.

-Mr. Morgado has served as a director of Activision Blizzard since February 1997.
+Mr. Morgado has been a director of Activision Blizzard since February 1997.
 Mr. Morgado is chairman of Maroley Media Group, a media entertainment investment company he established in 1995.
 He previously served as the chairman and the chief executive officer of Warner Music Group from 1985 to 1995.
 Mr. Morgado serves on the board of directors of the Maui Arts & Cultural Center.
 He is also a member of the board of managers of Nest Top, the controlling shareholder of Nest Family and Nest Learning Systems, a children’s entertainment company, and Kaanapali Kai, a real estate investment company, where he serves as its chairman.
-Mr. Morgado holds a B.A. degree in history and philosophy from Chaminade University of Honolulu and an M.P.A. degree from The State University of New York
+Mr. Morgado holds a B.A. degree in history and philosophy from Chaminade University of Honolulu and an M.P.A. degree from The State University of New York.

-Mr. Nolan became a director of Activision Blizzard in October 2013.
-Mr. Nolan is the managing partner of Leonard Green & Partners, L.P., a private equity firm.
+Mr. Nolan has been a director of Activision Blizzard since October 2013.
+Mr. Nolan is a senior advisor to Leonard Green & Partners, L.P. and was previously the managing partner of Leonard Green & Partners.
 Prior to becoming a partner at Leonard Green & Partners in 1997, Mr. Nolan served as a managing director and the co-head of Donaldson, Lufkin and Jenrette’s Los Angeles Investment Banking Division from 1990 to 1997, as a first vice president in corporate finance at Drexel Burnham Lambert from 1986 to 1990, and as a vice president at Prudential Securities, Inc. from 1982 to 1986.
 Prior to 1982, Mr. Nolan was an associate at Manufacturers Hanover Trust Company.
-Mr. Nolan currently serves on the board of directors of AerSale Holdings, Inc., Aspen Dental Management, Inc., Motorsport Aftermarket Group, The Palms Hotel and Casino, and Scitor Corporation.
-Mr. Nolan served on the Company’s Board from December 2003 until July 2008, when he resigned in connection with the consummation of the combination of Activision and Vivendi Games.
-Mr. Nolan holds a B.S. degree in agricultural economics and finance and an M.B.A. degree, both from Cornell University
+Mr. Nolan served on the Company’s Board from December 2003 until July 2008.
+Mr. Nolan currently serves on the board of directors of AerSale Corporation, Diamond Wipes International, Inc., Golden Road Food Services, LLC, Ortega National Parks and Coastal Farm & Ranch.
+Mr. Nolan holds a B.S. degree in agricultural economics and finance and M.B.A. degree, both from Cornell University